Frequently Asked Questions

 St. Theresa School is part of the Saint Theresa Parish and the Diocese of Arlington.

 How many students attend STS?
 What grades does STS accommodate?
 How many classes are in each grade?

 Approximately 450 students are enrolled yearly, in grades K-8.
 Each grade has two classes.
 We offer full day kindergarten.
 Currently we do not offer a Pre-K program.

 What is the maximum number of students allowed in each class?

-The current student ratio is 1:11.
 The maximum number of students in Kindergarten is limited to 25 students and each class has a full time instructional aide.
 Grades 1-3 have part-time instructional aides in each class.
 Grades 1-8 have a maximum class size of 30 students.

 What are St. Theresa School’s educational goals?

 St. Theresa School maximizes each child’s potential.
 We are a parish school, not a prep school; we are a Catholic school, not a private school.
 We embrace children with a wide range of academic abilities.
 St. Theresa School supports our children early along so that they will be prepared to deal with diverse academic environment and take full advantage of their different learning styles.
 Most students learn how to have their needs met and discard regular daily or weekly support sessions before they reach middle school.
 Every student is expected to give his or her best to his or her studies.
 St. Theresa School prides itself in preparing our students for a successful high school career.

 How does the school teach moral values and spiritual truths?